Skip to content

 • Click TestPush events to verify connectivity

-Create a .daiv.yml file in your repository's root to customize DAIV's behavior.
+To customize DAIV's behavior, create a .daiv.yml file in your repository's root.

 For complete configuration options, see Repository Configurations.